 Z critical value = 3.04

 Our answer is 3.04, which is greater than +2.32.
-This indicates that we can reject the null hypothesis that the average salary teachers is $63,000.00 as are data indicates that there is evidence that teachers make more on average.
+This indicates that we can reject the null hypothesis that the average salary teachers are $63,000.00 as our data indicate that there is evidence that teachers make more on average.